Yellow, orange, pink, and red bars representing a timeline and sound levels. Below, purple text reads "Making Queer History"

 Still, while the hurt caused by this friendship is undeniable, so is the help, kindness, and love.
 Upon Andrian’s return to Vienna, Hofmannsthal secured him a position as the Wiener Burgtheater director.
 Andrian’s nationalism again impeded his success; as a passionate monarchist, he refused to work for a democratic government.
 He resigned within his first year.

 After his failure, Andrian would mostly be able to pursue his real passion for writing.
 Though he didn’t gain the success he craved, he was dedicated to this and wrote many influential things.
 While history remembers Andrian as a footnote of Hofmannsthal’s success, Hofmannsthal would state outright that much of his inspiration came from Andrian.
-The two exchanged criticism and praise regularly, neither ever taking the other seriously enough to harm the friendship.
+The two exchanged criticism and praise regularly, neither ever taking the other personally enough to harm the friendship.

 Andrian would end up living twenty-two years after Hofmannsthal’s death, but there was never an end to the friendship.
 Even after his death, Hofmannsthal would play a significant part in Andrian’s life.
 Andrian said that up to his death, Hofmannsthal was there for him.